openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 </net>
 ```

-The IR doesn't use explicit data nodes described in the previous section.
+The IR does not use explicit data nodes described in the previous section.
 In contrast, properties of data such as tensor dimensions and their data types are described as properties of input and output ports of operations.

 ## Operation Set